 We are pleased to report that our drinking water is safe and meets Federal and State requirements.
 Those items that were detected during our testing process are detailed on the following pages.
-If you have any questions about the Water Quality Report, please contact Douglas Crawshaw, Water Quality Manager (717-848-2984), or email customer.service@yorkwater.com.
+If you have any questions about this Water Quality Report, please contact York Water at 717-848-2984, or email customer.service@yorkwater.com.

 If you have any other questions concerning the Company and its operations, please contact JT Hand, President and CEO.
-We want our valued customers to be informed about their water utility (717-845-3601), or email customer.service@yorkwater.com.
+We want our valued customers to be informed about their water utility at 717-845-3601, or email customer.service@yorkwater.com.

-2021 Amblebrook Water System
+The York Water Company 2023 Amblebrook Water System